BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Learned the holy grail layout.
 I have been creating this layout myself for years without knowing it had a name.
 But now, with Flexbox and media queries, I can make it responsive on smaller screens.

 **Link(s) to work:** N/A (Did not upload the exercise)

+### Day 6: September 15, 2021

+**Today's Progress:** Added a new recipe to the cookbook website and changed its styling a little.

+**Thoughts:** I spent just over the bare minimum of one hour for coding.
+If I want to improve faster I will have to devote more time.

+**Link(s) to work:** [Simplicity Chocolate Cake Recipe](https://brendangasparin.github.io/cookbook/recipes/simplicity-chocolate-cake.html)